 I was with Malcolm most of the time he was in England and before he died.
 I travelled with him.
 I attended meetings with him and stayed with him in his hotel.
 What struck me was his clean living and his humility, his very simple tastes and his capacity for hard work.
 He had none of the vices which plague people in organisations which function in his shadow . . . there is another thing which marks him from present day revolutionaries.
 He was humane.
 He had a genuine care for people.
 He was kind and was grateful for any kindnesses shown to him.
 I remember one day we were travelling on the overnight train from Sheffield to London.
 Brother Malcolm was very tired because he always worked hard and drove himself to the limit.
 He fell asleep.
 I remained awake.
 There was a lady sitting next to us who offered me tea and biscuits.
 When Malcolm awoke, I told him about the lady’s offer and he said to me, “Did you thank her?”
 This is the human touch which moves you and leaves a lasting impression.
 How much does it contrast with the arrogance, the lack of warmth, the carping rhetoric of those who call for liberation.
 In their presence there is a feeling of unease.
 They take people for granted.
 Malcolm X did not.
 He could lie low in the gentlest of fashion the most hostile of critics and questioners.
 And this is what the audience in England warmed to.

 Ebrahimsa also pursued a FOSIS project of strategic significance – establishment of a Muslim students hostel in London.
 He was elected FOSIS President for the 1967-68 period.
 His quiet, practical leadership made FOSIS an important voice on Muslim affairs, both nationally and internationally, with strong ties with like-minded groups in Turkey and Malaysia.
-He guarded the organisation’s independence, seeking to keep it a body of students managed by students, and open to most major strands of Islamic activism.
-He stood up to pressures to bring it under the control of the Muslim Brotherhood network of the time.
+He guarded the organisation’s independence, seeking to keep it a body of students managed by students, and open to most major strands of Muslim activism.
 It was with this non-partisan spirit that he remained in touch with all sections of the movement, including Dr. Saïd Ramadan, helping him in his visits to London in 1968-69 and publishing his articles in The Muslim.
 At the same time, the journal also commenced a groundbreaking series of translations of Sayyid Qutb’s Fi Zilal al-Qur’an in 1968, initially by Ashur Shamis, later joined by Adil Salahi, in this venture.

 Among Ebrahimsa’s most enduring legacies is the Muslim students hostel, Mapesbury Road, Kilburn.
 With the help of the late Salem Azzam, Counsellor at the Saudi Arabian Embassy, sufficient funds were obtained to purchase this residential property in 1971.
 The subsequent work required liaising with the Council and architects, and work on conversion and refurnishing – all personally supervised.
 The hostel, also serving as the FOSIS head office, was formally opened in November 1972.
 With an as yet unmarried Ebrahimsa as warden-in-residence, ‘Mapesbury Road’ rapidly became a hub of activity: wedding ceremonies, conversion ceremonies and most importantly receptions for newly arrived students.
 He also helped in unnoticed ways – such as organizing dispatch of halal meat to students in towns where this was unavailable – though he was a strict vegetarian himself!
 Throughout the ‘70s, generations of freshers, notably from Malaysia (it was the Bumiputra policy era) were welcomed and through this introduction anchored to an Islamic milieu.